New Zealand women's national rugby sevens team: First competition

 The first official Sevens team to see action since the announcement that it would be an Olympic sport was the team which participated in the 2012 Oceania Women's Sevens Championship which was held in Fiji on 3–4 August 2012.
 The team of 12, consisting of Shakira Baker, Kendra Cocksedge, Moana Forbes, Sarah Hirini (vice-captain), Charlene Halapua, Linda Itunu, Huriana Manuel (captain), Kayla McAlister, Tyla Nathan-Wong, Hazel Tubic, Ruby Tui and Portia Woodman was a mix of newcomers to rugby and experienced fifteen-a-side international players.
 The team won the tournament, which gained New Zealand entry to the 2013 World Cup in Moscow, Russia, which they won.

-Following the teams return to New Zealand canoeist Lisa Carrington visited one of their training camps and bought along her gold medal from London Olympics to inspire them.
+Following the team's return to New Zealand canoeist Lisa Carrington visited one of their training camps and bought along her gold medal from London Olympics to inspire them.

 While they were not on any salary each team member received a payment of NZ$2,000 per tournament.

-2012–2013 Seven Series season
+2012–2013 Sevens Series season

+Following the Oceania tournament a team captained by fifteen-a-side Black Fern Huriana Manuel was selected to contest the first tournament of the inaugural 2012–13 IRB Women's Sevens World Series.
+She was joined by three other fifteen-a-side Black Ferns, Carla Hohepa, Lavinia Gould and Linda Itunu, cross-over netballers Lauren Burgess, Kayla McAlister and Portia Woodman plus former New Zealand age grade soccer representative 19 year old Amanda Rasch.
+The side also includes emerging talent in the form of Marama Davi, Sarah Hirini and Tyla Nathan-Wong.
-Following the Oceania tournament a squad consisting of Lauren Burgess, Marama Davis, Sarah Hirini, Lavinia Gould, Carla Hohepa, Chyna Hohepa, Linda Itunu, Kayla McAlister, Huriana Manuel, Tyla Nathan Wong, Amanda Rasch and Portia Woodman was selected to complete in the inaugural 2012–13 IRB Women's Sevens World Series.

-Captained by Manuel the team won the opening tournament at Dubai beating South Africa 41–0 in the final.
-The tournament was mired by Lavinia Gould failing a drug test which led to her being suspended for two years by the IRB.
+The first tournament was held on 30 November and 1 December 2012 in Dubai with the final team consisting of Lauren Burgess, Marama Davis, Sarah Hirini, Lavinia Gould, Carla Hohepa, Chyna Hohepa, Linda Itunu, Kayla McAlister, Huriana Manuel,Tyla Nathan Wong, Tiana Ngawati and Portia Woodman.
+Ngawati was a late addition to the team after first choice Amanda Rasch dislocated her shoulder in training.
+New Zealand finished second in their pool after defeating China 31-0, drawing with Russia 12-12 and Canada 12-12.
+This was sufficient to get them through to the knockout rounds in which they overcame England 31-0 in quarter-finals and Australia 28-14 in the semi-finals.
+The final was a 41-0 triumph over South Africa.
+The tournament was mired by Lavinia Gould failing a drug test which led to her eventually being suspended on 9 November 2013 for two years by the IRB.
 Gould had tested positive for methylhexaneamine (MHA), which was found in a dietary supplement she had used during the tournament.

-Putting this behind them the team went on to win the series with a fourth at Houston and wins at Guangzhou and Amsterdam having scored 169 points and conceded 34.